Palo Alto Stanford Heritage

 If you missed any of the broadcasts, such as the programs about Edward Durell Stone, Jeanne McDonnell's presentation on Juana Briones, or the presentation that included 2005 Bryant Street, they are available on DVD to borrow from the History Desk located in Room K-7 at the Cubberley Center on Middlefield Road.
 The History Desk is open Tuesday evenings from 4 to 8 and Thursday afternoons from 1 to 5.

 Palo Alto homes feature a rich variety of architectural styles.
-This home can be seen on University Avenue.
+This home was designed by Pedro de Lemos and is located on Cowper Street.

 Discover more Palo Alto styles and see more sketches.